After the dive, follow these safe practices:

 - Avoid exertion.

 - Avoid flying or driving to altitudes greater than 300 meters/1,000 feet after diving.
-Both of these actions take you to lower pressures, which can be dangerous if you have not allowed adequate surface intervals.
-Follow the DAN recommendations to wait at least 12 hours after a single no-stop dive and at least 24 hours after repetitive diving or decompression diving.
+Both of these actions take you to lower air pressure than sea levels, which can be dangerous if you have not allowed adequate surface intervals.
+Follow safe diving recommendations to wait at least 12 hours after a single no-stop dive and at least 24 hours after repetitive diving or decompression diving.